Usborne Publishing

 Usborne Publishing, often called Usborne Books, is a British publisher of children's books.
-Founded by Peter Usborne in 1973, Usborne Publishing uses an in-house team of writers, editors and designers.
+Founded by Peter Usborne in 1973, Usborne Publishing uses an in-house team of writers, editors, and designers.
 One of its sales channels is Usborne Books at Home, a multi-level marketing operation founded in 1981.
-In the United States, Usborne books are published by Educational Development Corporation.
+In the United States, Usborne books are sold and distributed to the retail trade through HarperCollins.
+Direct customer sales are made through PaperPie, the home business division of Educational Development Corporation.

 Quicklinks

 Quicklinks were first introduced in 2000 as a way to incorporate the internet into modern reading habits.
 Peter Usborne has been quoted in the trade magazine The Bookseller as saying: "I initially thought that the internet would kill non-fiction, because teachers would tell children to use the internet to help with homework.
 But if you key in 'castles' [on a search engine], you get 900,000 possible websites.
 The internet is an inadequate resource for children."